 How is vertigo treated?

-Some cases of vertigo will improve over time without treatment, such as vertigo caused by a viral ear infection (for example, vestibular neuronitis).
+Some cases of vertigo improve over time, without treatment.
 However, some people have repeated episodes for many months, or even years, such as those with Ménière's disease.

 Read more about treating vertigo.

-Depending on what's causing your vertigo, your GP or the specialist treating you may be able to give you some advice to help relieve or prevent your symptoms.
+Depending on what's causing your vertigo, there may be things you can do yourself to help relieve your symptoms.
+Your GP or the specialist treating you may advise you to:

 - do simple exercises to correct your symptoms